Consultation: | FYEG General Assembly 2024 |

 and Youth Organisations.
 The model was introduced more than ten years ago with

-the goal of it being just and predictable for all member organisations.
+the goal of it being just and predictable for all member organizations.
 (You can

 read more about it here; the text is in Swedish but you can look at the table to